 A love of reading is promoted through additional activities including author and poet visits; book fairs; an annual book day; paired reading; shared reading with younger children and parental reading workshops in the foundation stage.
 We also use a range of other reading strategies to broaden children’s understanding, interest and enjoyment of reading.
 In Key Stage 2, as their reading develops, children are encouraged to read from a wide range of fiction and non-fiction books.

 Parents are encouraged to support reading at home and children read daily.
 Children in EYFS and KS1 take home a phonically decodable book matched to their learning in Phonics.
-Pupils also have access to a wide range of book banded home reading scheme books which children choose themselves.
+Pupils also have access to a wide range of Bug Club book banded home reading books and e-books, which children choose themselves.
 Each child in school has an individual reading record where reading is recorded and tracked and is a means of communicating development to the child, parent and teacher.
-Children are also encouraged to take home books from the shared reading shelves for use during reading for pleasure time in school.
+Children are also encouraged to choose books from the shared reading shelves for use during reading for pleasure time in school.

 *What does whole class guiding reading look like?